2024–25 Cornell Big Red men's basketball team

 The 2024–25 Cornell Big Red men's basketball team represented Cornell University in the 2024–25 NCAA Division I men's basketball season.
 The Big Red, led by first-year head coach Jon Jaques, played their home games at Newman Arena in Ithaca, New York, as members of the Ivy League.

 Previous season

-The Big Red finished the 2022–23 season 22–8, 11–3 in Ivy League play to finish in third place.
+The Big Red finished the 2023–24 season 22–6, 11–3 in Ivy League play to finish in third place.
 They were defeated by Yale in the semifinals of the Ivy League tournament.
-They received a bid to the National Invintational Tournament, were they lost to Ohio State in the first round.
+They received a bid to the National Invitation Tournament, were they lost to Ohio State in the first round.

 On March 23, 2024, Big Red head coach Brian Earl left the school to become the head coach at William & Mary.
 On April 6, the school named Jon Jaques the team's next head coach.